 What is a Learning Content Management System (LCMS)?

 Why may you need another tool?
 A learning content management system (LCMS) is a specialized software platform that focuses on creating, managing, and delivering learning content.
-Unlike LMSs, which primarily focus on administering and tracking learning activities, LCMSs provide a robust authoring tool and content development options.
+Unlike LMSs, which primarily focus on administering and tracking learning activities, LCMSs provide a robust authoring tool and content creation options.

 Core Benefits